 Script Usage

-An example driver script (.lsf) to import the layers, along with the necessary encrypted library file (.lsfx) from where the import functions are called, have been included with this article.
-To use the automatic layer import feature, follow these script files.
+An example main script (.lsf) to import the layers, along with the necessary encrypted file (.lsfx) with user-defined script functions where various csv import functions are defined, have been included with this article.

 See Also